The Moog

-The Moog were a Hungarian indie rock band based in Budapest, Hungary formed in 2004.
+The Moog are a Hungarian indie rock band based in Budapest, Hungary formed in 2004.
 The group is noted for being the first in the region to be signed to an American record label.
 The band consists of members Tamás Szabó (vocals, keyboard), Gergő Dorozsmai (drums, percussion), Ádám Bajor (guitar), Gergő (a.k.a.
 Miguel) György (guitar) and Csaba Szabó (bass guitar).
-The Moog have been compared to bands The Strokes and The Hives and dubbed "Hungary's hottest new export".
+The Moog have been compared to The Strokes and The Hives and dubbed "Hungary's hottest new export".

 History

+Formation

 Gergő Dorozsmai, Ádi Bajor and Tamás Szabó were friends and classmates who spent their early years performing covers of Nirvana, Led Zeppelin and Placebo as well writing original compositions.
 In 2004, the three decided to take their material and become a serious band.
 After meeting Csabi Szabó at a bar, they group discovered their mutual tastes in music and adopted him into the band.
-Csabi had not developed any skill with bass guitar, but quickly learned from being enthused by the band.
+Szabó had not developed any skill with bass guitar, but quickly learned from being enthused by the band.
 Miguel György, an established Hungarian guitarist, was offered a position and joined out of interest.

-The Moog name is a tribute to a bar the group attended when they were 18 years of age.
+The name is a tribute to a bar the group attended when they were 18 years of age.
 Moog Music allowed use of the name for the band on the condition that they precede it with "The".
 Keyboardist and singer Tonyo Szabo also noted that "they gave us a synthesizer, so we use it now."

 Sold for Tomorrow

 The band's debut album, Sold for Tomorrow was recorded in Budapest, Hungary at Tom-Tom Studios.
 It was mixed by Jack Endino (renowned for his work on Nirvana's Bleach) at Electrokitty in Seattle and mastered in Los Angeles with Dave Schultz.
 The album is said to be inspired by sixties rock and roll bands The Beatles, The Beach Boys as well as late seventies punk rock acts Ramones and Blondie.
-Sold for Tomorrow was first released on April 10, 2007.
+Sold for Tomorrow was released on April 10, 2007.
 The accompanying single was "I Like You".
 The single was followed by songs such as "Everybody Wants" and "Survive".
 In addition, the song "I Like You" was played on the American TV series ER and on MtvU.
 In 2007 The Moog played for the first time in the United States in San Francisco, Portland, Seattle, Bellingham, Hollywood and Las Vegas.
 The Moog was nominated for Best Hungarian Act at the MTV Europe Music Awards 2007.
 In 2008 they returned to the United States to play some shows with The Reverse.
 In the same year they played on their first European tour starting in Cologne, then in Potsdam, Berlin, London, and Madrid.